ingyuseong/rabbitmq-inference/README.md

 # RabbitMQ Inference
 A repo for implementing a simple message queue based server architecture to asynchronously handle resource-intensive tasks(e.g., ML inference).
 For detailed information about RabbitMQ, please check this article: [Handling resource-intensive tasks with work queues in RabbitMQ](https://www.cloudamqp.com/blog/work-queues-in-rabbitmq-for-resource-intensive-tasks.html).

-The abstract operation of this code is as follows:
+The operation process is as follows:
 1. Subscribe a request message from the API Server (request queue)
     * In this example, the API Server is implemented in `node.js`
-3. StarGAN v2 Inference: Generate 8 images and upload them to AWS S3
+2. [StarGAN v2](https://github.com/clovaai/stargan-v2) Inference: Generate eight images and upload them to AWS S3
-    * This code is based on [StarGAN v2](https://github.com/clovaai/stargan-v2)
-4. Publish a result message to the subscriber on the API Server (result queue)
+3. Publish a result message to the subscriber on the API Server (result queue)

 ## Requirements
 * Linux is recommended for performance and compatibility reasons.